wklken/fetch/README.md

 # httptest

-> A command line http test tool
+> Another http api test tool, lightweight and powerful, you can keep the test cases via git and pure text files(like yaml)

-> Maintain the api test cases via git and pure text
+See [https://wklken.me/httptest](https://wklken.me/httptest) for more information.

 We want to test the APIs via http requests and assert the responses, postman & newman are easy for this.